Varavchik18/MarketAssetAPI/Readme.md

-# MAGNISE MARKET ASSET API DESCRIPTION
+#  MARKET ASSET API DESCRIPTION
-    Welcome to the MAGNISE MARKET ASSET API documentation.
+    Welcome to the  MARKET ASSET API documentation.
 This API provides endpoints for retrieving asset information and historical price data, including real-time market prices.
 The API supports filtering, pagination, and various query parameters to customize the data retrieval according to user requirements.
 ## GETTING STARTED

 ### 1. Running via Docker